alaa-alchal/Portfolio/Python & SQL Project/Airbnb Profit Analysis 2022/README.md

 I am combining my SQL and Python knowledge in one project.

-The project aims to analyze the Airbnb market, and see if renting units and listing them on Airbnb can be profitable in various Canadian major cities.
+The project aims to analyze the Airbnb market, to find out if renting units and listing them on Airbnb can be profitable in various Canadian major cities.

 # Research Questions: